KDPRoss/MotmotLite/README.md

 > matching, and lambda calculus.

 [^0]: The views of ChatGPT may not reflect those of OpenAI … or anyone else.
-Neither Motmot nor MotmotLite actually has dependent types.

 ## Why does MotmotLite exist?